 Oven Thermostat Replacement in Warsaw — Diagnosis and Repair

-Is your oven overheating or failing to reach the set temperature?
-The thermostat is often to blame.
-This regulator maintains the desired temperature — when it fails, the oven may heat to 300°C instead of 180°C or shut off the heating prematurely.
-We replace oven thermostats on site across all of Warsaw — from Ursynów to Bielany.
+Is your oven getting too hot or not reaching the selected temperature at all?
+In many cases, the thermostat is the culprit.
+This part controls the set heat level — once it goes bad, the oven can climb to 300°C instead of 180°C or cut the heating off too early.
+We replace oven thermostats on site all over Warsaw — from Ursynów to Bielany.

 How much does it cost and what affects the price

-The price depends on the oven type (mechanical or electronic thermostat), model and accessibility.
-Current prices are in the table below.
-The service includes diagnostics; the thermostat part is charged separately.
+The final cost is based on the oven type (mechanical or electronic thermostat), the model, and how easy the unit is to access.
+Up-to-date prices are listed in the table below.
+Diagnostics are included in the service; the thermostat itself is billed separately.

 | Service | min | max |